anamikagupta17/Django/readme.txt

    List View: by default template Name( eg modalClassname_list ) Detail View : will give detail of a object for that Need a pk or slug becsue that is detailed view Form View : to show form and get form data
+   Create View: it will give from and also save data into db

  ##**kwargs : when multiple keyword arguments need to pass can fetch by key
  ##*args : argument without keywords can fetch by index